NEW DATE: 04 – 05 March 2021

 Venue and further Information

-The conference is going to take place 4th–5th March 2021 via the online tool Webex.
-We will sent details to all registered participants by the end of February.
+The conference is going to take place 4th – 5th March 2021 via the online tool Webex.
+We will sent details to all registered participants prior to the conference.
 The conference is jointly organized by the NRW Forschungskolleg Online Participation and the Düsseldorf Institute for Internet and Democracy (DIID) at the University of Düsseldorf.
 Both institutions have a strong interdisciplinary focus on online participation research.
 For further questions please contact the head of the organizing committee.